Preconditioned Score-based Generative Models: Further experiments

-We study the effect of the solenoidal term $S\bigtriangledown_{\mathbf{x}} \log p_{\mathbf{x}^\ast}(\mathbf{x})dt$ to the Langevin dynamics.
+We study the effect of the solenoidal term $S\bigtriangledown_{\mathbf{x}} \log p_{\mathbf{x}^\ast}(\mathbf{x})$ to the Langevin dynamics.
 As proved in Thm.~\ref{thm: unchange}, as long as $S$ is skew-symmetric, it will not change the steady-state distribution of the original process.
-To verify this, we generalize the original process as { } where $\omega$ controls the weight of $S$.
+To verify this, we consider the process

+where $\omega$ controls the weight of $S$.
 We experiment with $S[\cdot] = \mathrm{Re}[F[\cdot] - F^{\mathrm{T}}[\cdot]]$ for being skew-symmetric and $\omega \in [1,1000]$.
-Fig.~\ref{fig: solenoidal} shows that $\omega$ has no impact to the generation quality.
-This verifies that $S$ does not change the steady-state distribution of the original Langevin dynamics.

-We further perform similar tests with different iterations and other different skew-symmetric operator $S$:
+Fig.~\ref{fig: solenoidal} shows that $\omega$ has no impact {on} the generation quality.
+This verifies that $S$ does not change the original steady-state distribution.
+We further perform similar tests with different iterations and other different skew-symmetric operator

 where $P_{m,n}$ is the shift operator that rolls the input image for $m$ places along the height coordinate and rolls the input image for $n$ places along the width coordinate.
 The sampling results are shown in Fig.~\ref{fig:ffhq_s_ms}, where we set $\omega = 1000$.
 It is observed that again all these solenoidal terms do not impose an obvious effect on the sampling quality.
-Additionally, as displayed in Fig.~\ref{fig:ffhq_s_ms_diff} in the supplementary material, these solenoidal terms also do not make an obvious effect on acceleration.
-We leave more extensive study of the solenoidal terms in the further work.
+Additionally, as displayed in Fig.~5 in the supplementary material, these solenoidal terms also do not {have} an obvious effect on acceleration.
+We leave {a} more extensive study of the solenoidal terms in the further work.